rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: REINFORCE updates the policy parameters by computing the gradient of the expected reward and adjusting the parameters in the direction that increases the reward.

+**Cost Function**: The cost function in REINFORCE is the negative log probability of the taken actions weighted by the rewards.

 **Example**: Optimizing the allocation of security resources in a dynamic environment where the effectiveness of actions varies over time.

 ##### Actor-Critic Methods
 **When to Use**: Use actor-critic methods when you need to reduce the variance of policy gradient estimates for more stable learning.

 **How It Works**: Actor-critic methods consist of an actor that updates the policy and a critic that evaluates the policy by estimating the value function.

+**Cost Function**: The cost function in actor-critic methods involves the policy gradient loss for the actor and the Mean Squared Error (MSE) for the critic's value function estimate.

 **Example**: Automating incident response strategies where the actor decides on the response actions and the critic evaluates the effectiveness of these actions.